martinlynge/bit-docs/content/docs/quick-start.md

 5 directories, 13 files
 ```

-To track these files as components we'll use the `bit add` [command](/docs/cli-add.html) with a glob pattern.
+To track these files as components we can use the [`bit add`](/docs/cli-add.html) with a glob pattern.

 ```bash
 $ bit add src/components/*